Legacy Giving

 Over the past few years, memorial gifts have been used for a new sanctuary sound system and audio-visual equipment for the Fellowship Hall; for the purchase of new hymnals; to support the Brotherhood Fund (a pastor-administered assistance fund); to help refurnish the Youth Room; and to purchase new chairs for the Choir Room.

 A legacy speaks not about how we died, but how we lived.
-It speaks about the things that move us in life, the things that matter to use.
+It speaks about the things that move us in life, the things that matter to us.
 A legacy is an expression of gratitude and thanks to God for all that has been given and enjoyed in life.
 You don’t have to be wealthy to bless the church with a gift in your will.
 Small amounts can be put to good use right away, or invested so they grow in the years to come.

 The word “Give” appears 921 times in the bible—almost as many times as “Faith,” “Hope,” and “Love” combined.
 Giving can be an expression of your faith in God, your